fahd209/E-commerce/README.md

 ### Profile screen
 ![profile screen](images/profileScreen.png)

 Once the user clicks on the profile screen they have the options to change they're profile information.
-Once the use clicks update, the server will get the username of the user that's logged with java princaple object and search for the user with userDao.Once the user been found an api PUT request will be sent to the server.
+Once the use clicks update, the server will get the username of the user that's logged with java princaple object and search for the user with userDao.
+Once the user been found an api PUT request will be sent to the server.
 The server will responed to the request and update the user profile information.
 Code for updating profile is below:

 * Controller
 ```java